VodkaAzFYR/Security-Audit-Toolkit/README.md

-# VodkaMalware Documentation
+# Security Audit Toolkit Documentation

 ## Overview

-VodkaMalware is a Python-based tool designed to generate various types of executable files, such as password grabbers, history grabbers, and keyloggers.
+Security Audit Toolkit is a Python-based tool designed to generate various types of executable files, such as password grabbers, history grabbers, and keyloggers.
 The tool uses `PyInstaller` to package Python scripts into standalone executables.
 It also provides functionality to clean up and remove the generated executables.

 ## Prerequisites